torvalds/linux/Documentation/admin-guide/mm/damon/stat.rst

 <damon_design_monitoring_intervals_autotuning>` to make its accuracy high and
 overhead minimum.
-It auto-tunes the intervals aiming 4 % of observable access events to be captured in each snapshot, while limiting the resulting sampling events to be 5 milliseconds in minimum and 10 seconds in maximum.
+It auto-tunes the intervals aiming 4 % of observable access events to be captured in each snapshot, while limiting the resulting sampling interval to be 5 milliseconds in minimum and 10 seconds in maximum.
 On a few production server systems, it resulted in consuming only 0.x % single CPU time, while capturing reasonable quality of access patterns.